|Salary:||£36,028 to £43,533 per annum, inclusive of London Allowance (Grade 7)|

-Appointment at Grade 7 is dependent upon having been awarded a PhD; if this is not the case, initial appointment will be at research assistant Grade 6B (salary £31,542 - £33,257 per annum) with payment at Grade 7 being backdated to the date of final submission of the PhD thesis.
+Please note: appointment at Grade 7 is dependent upon having been awarded a PhD; if this is not the case, initial appointment will be at Research Assistant Grade 6B (salary £31,542 - £33,257 per annum) with payment at Grade 7 being backdated to the date of final submission of the PhD thesis.

-For an informal discussion please contact Professor Simon Walker-Samuel (email@example.com)
+For an informal discussion please contact Dr James Irving (firstname.lastname@example.org).

-For any queries regarding this advert or recruitment process please contact Anita Gorasia (firstname.lastname@example.org)
+For any queries regarding this advert or recruitment process please contact Kinga Podolak (email@example.com).

 UCL Taking Action for Equality

 We will consider applications to work on a part-time, flexible and job share basis wherever possible.